Tommy Harris (rugby): Background

 Harris was born in Crumlin, in Monmouthshire, and he died aged 79 in York, North Yorkshire, England.

 Playing career

-In 1949 four players left the Newbridge club to play professional rugby league football in the 1949–50 Northern Rugby Football League season: Harris and Bill Hopkins to Hull FC, Granville James to Hunslet and Glyn Meredith to Wakefield Trinity.
+In 1949 four players left the Newbridge club to play professional rugby league football in the 1949–50 Northern Rugby Football League season: Harris and Bill Hopkins to Hull F.C., Granville James to Hunslet and Glyn Meredith to Wakefield Trinity.
 He went on to gain selection to play international matches for Wales as well.
 Harris was selected to play for Great Britain in the inaugural Rugby League World Cup, the 1954 tournament.